A reference can be

 Conclusion

-• Uniqueness is a state of owner reference and it doesn’t seem to be useful to declare an owner reference to be unique permanantly.
+• Uniqueness is a state of an owner reference, and it doesn’t seem useful to declare an owner reference to be permanently unique.

 • Ownership should be allowed to be passed around for flexibility.
 Thus, owner and mutable reference types need to be distinguished in programming languages.